CSY0N/Decompiled_Scripts/README.md

-Just Download in release the lattest GTA V Decompiled scripts
+Just Download in Releases the lattest GTA V Decompiled scripts